tyconsulting/CloudNaming-Module/Update-Json-Config-File.md

 #### Updating Allowed Values for the Company

-This `company` array represents all the possible business unit / company abbreviations within Contoso that can be used to construct some of the Azure resource names. this array can be update accordingly.
+This `company` array represents all the possible business unit / company abbreviations within Contoso that can be used to construct some of the Cloud resource names. this array can be update accordingly.

 >**NOTE**: the value **contoso** is also defined as the default value for the `-company` input parameter. when this value is changed, please also update the default value for the `-company` parameter of the `GetCloudResourceName` command in the [`CloudNaming.psm1`](./CloudNaming/CloudNaming.psm1) file.

 #### Updating Allowed values for Resource Types

-the `resourceType` section defines each supported Azure resource types by the `CloudNaming module`. each block contains the following attributes:
+the `resourceType` section defines each supported Cloud resource types by the `CloudNaming module`. each block contains the following attributes:

-* **value**: the short name of the resource type defined by the Contoso Azure Naming Standard.
+* **value**: the short name of the resource type defined by the Contoso Cloud Naming Standard.
 * **description**: the common name for the resource type.
-* **minLength**: Azure's minimum supported length of the name for this resource type
+* **minLength**: Cloud's minimum supported length of the name for this resource type
-* **maxLength**: Azure's maximum supported length of the name for this resource type
+* **maxLength**: Cloud's maximum supported length of the name for this resource type
 * **case**: the `lower` or `upper` case for the name generated for this resource type
 * **leadingZeros**: Boolean, specify if the instance number should contain leading zeros. i.e. if the maximum instance count (specified in the `maxValue` for the `instance` in the `control` section) is `99`, the instance numbers would be `01...99`.
 If the maximum instance count is `999`, the instance numbers would be `001...099...999`.
 * **pattern**: the naming pattern for the resource type. it is formed with some (or all) parameters defined in the `control` section.
 Each parameter is wrapped using curly brackets `{}`.